charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Examples: The programmer can not declare a Fruit as simu_real_word_obj, a Banana as simu_comp_as_worker, because the compiler would forbid this when seeing the class inheritance contradiction.
 But the multiple interpretations are still allowed.
 For the interfaces, having a "Sortable" interface declared as a compat_interf_version would be detected by the compiler when trying to establish a contract with Sortable and Measurable(a compat_interf_capacity).
 The checker would see the problem with the contracts contradictions test, and will understand that there is something incoherent.
 The problem here was that the programmer declared Sortable as a version, and he betrayed his incoherence while trying to use it with a class which implement a capacity interface.

 System abstractions usage contradictions
-	Semantic checkings is made by the compiler, to ensure that system abstractions(like "File", "Socket") are only used by simu_real_world_obj classes(or "abstraction" classes), except for the case of @Forced_pract_code marked classes.
+	Semantic checkings is made by the compiler, to ensure that system abstractions(like "File", "Socket") are only used by simu_real_obj classes(or "abstraction" classes), except for the case of @Forced_pract_code marked classes.

 * Sub-role inheritance check rules: